rocksoncodes/rocksoncodes/README.md

 Check my pinned projects, they’re small steps but each one solves a real problem.

 ## Socials:
-If you need to reach out to me, my email is down below:
+If you need to reach out to me, my email is down below:</br>
 [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:coffiecodes@gmail.com)